Introdution to Programming - C# Programming Fundamentals

 Returning a Value from a Function

-Instead of outputting the calculation to the screen, you may wish to return it to the calling method (the method where the addNumbers method was called from.
-In this case Main).
+Instead of outputting the calculation to the screen, you may return it to the calling method (the method where the addNumbers method was called from.
+In this case, Main).

 We need to make a few changes to the method.
 We need to change the word void (which means the method does not return a value) into int (which means the method returns an integer number).
 The method declaration now becomes: